Do I Need My Own Agent for New Construction in Southwest Florida?

 In most cases, no. Builders in Southwest Florida typically structure their pricing to account for buyer agent compensation.
 Your out-of-pocket purchase price generally stays the same whether you bring an agent or not.

-This is called dual agency, and while it's legal in Florida, it limits what the agent can do for you.
-They cannot advocate for your interests if doing so conflicts with the builder's interests — and in a contract negotiation, those interests almost always conflict somewhere.
+This is called dual agency and while it is legal in Florida, it limits what the agent can do for you.
+They cannot advocate for your interests if doing so conflicts with the builder's interests, and in a contract negotiation those interests almost always conflict somewhere.

-What if I've already toured a community without an agent?
+What if I have already toured a community without an agent?

-It depends on the builder's policy and whether you've signed anything.
-If you haven't registered or signed a contract yet, there may still be options.
+It depends on the builder's policy and whether you have signed anything.
+If you have not registered or signed a contract yet, there may still be options.
 The best move is to reach out to a new construction specialist right away before taking any next steps.

 Does a new construction specialist work differently than a regular buyer's agent?

 Yes.
-A specialist who focuses on new construction understands builder contracts, construction timelines, inspection sequencing, and how to evaluate incentive packages — all of which are different from a standard resale transaction.
+A specialist who focuses on new construction understands builder contracts, construction timelines, inspection sequencing, and how to evaluate incentive packages.
+All of those are different from a standard resale transaction.
 General experience helps, but new construction experience is its own skill set.

 About Samarra Landry